In this post:

 - Non- competitor dieting: maintain your goal weight

 - Contest prep dieting- get back to a normal body fat level and ramp up metabolism through the off season making cutting just as, if not more effective the next time around.

 Who needs to reverse diet?

-- Anyone that has been on a low calorie diet (woman: 1,000-1200 cals or men: 1,200-1600 cals, Ref.
+- Anyone that has been on a low calorie diet (according to the NIDDK that means a woman: 1,000-1200 cals or men: 1,200-1600 cals, Ref.
 1) or a very low calorie diet (less than 1,000 cals) for long periods of time.
 A very low calorie diet is not recommended for individuals other than an obese person under medical supervision.
 A calorie deficit can be created by cardio, strength training and eating less.

 - Anyone who has been dieting and their weight has plateaued.
 A plateau is technically when your weight has stalled for 3 or more weeks.
 Please note that you may be gaining muscle and leaning out depending on your program and several other factors (see more here: Build Muscle While Losing Fat : Fallacy or Fact? ).
 So compare pics every 4 weeks, track body composition and try not to get too hung up on the scale.

-Many bodybuilding competitors (if they can stick with it), will reverse diet after their contest, if a competitor has reached their desired leanness weeks before a contest, they will reverse into a show.
+Many bodybuilding competitors, will reverse diet after their contest.
+If a competitor has reached their desired leanness weeks before a contest, they will reverse into a show.

 How to do reverse diet